caspi46/DazDaz/README.md

 # SaveSQL: save the data (id, title, view, like, comment, and link + a(may be the name of other artists if it's collab)

 # Final
+# In General,
+# I didn't add the number of the comments.
 # In main,
 # call web scrape class
 # In Web Scrape Class,